 Whether the subject matter is serious or maybe more light hearted they will get a real chance to explore the issues that are important to them.

-We are not 'Rocket Scientists' or 'Re-inventors of the Wheel' and the motivation and driving force behind this Social Enterprise project is a simple desire 'to do good'.
+We are most certainly not 'Rocket Scientists' or 'Re-inventors of the Wheel' and the motivation and driving force behind this Social Enterprise project is a simple desire 'to be able to do something good'.

 Everything we do is about creating and bolstering self confidence by being productive together.

-Our Projects are planned to be enjoyable outlets where members can actively engage with like minded people and make their positive contributions towards their own development and that of others.
+Our Projects are planned to be outlets where members can actively engage with like minded peeps and make their positive contributions in whatever way they see fit.

 Meet The Team